LMamon/Image-Processing/README.md

 # Binary images analysis

 This project is an inttroduction to binary image computer vision.
-It demonstrates how to analyze geometric properties of objects in binary images using the openCV library
+It demonstrates how to analyze geometric properties of objects/shapes in binary images using the openCV library.

 ## Features
 - Converts color images to binary.
-- Detects and analyzes object properties, including:
+- Detects and analyzes shape properties, including:
   - Centroids
   - Major and minor axes
   - Moments
   - Orientation
-- Visualizes results on the processed image.
+- Visualizes results on a processed image.

 ## Installation
 1. Clone the repository: